 Also known as the ‘Pearl of Fujian Garden’, the history of the garden goes back more than 1,700 years and is designed in classical style.
 It’s the ideal place to wander and enjoy the ancient temple, bridges, flowers, and pavilion.

 You can also take a paddle boat on the lake or arrive in the morning to join the locals in their morning exercise by the water.

 From there, head to the Drum Mountain Scenic Area.
 Take a taxi or, if you’re feeling brave, jump on one of the local buses and get off at Xiyuan Station (下院站).

 Bus routes that will get you to the mountain are: 7, 29 36, 40, 58, 69, 70, 73, 97, 108, 112, 115, 131, 137, 162, 170, 178, 302, and 303.

 Drum Mountain Scenic Area

 The Drum Mountain Scenic Area is about an hour out of the city and is a hotspot for hikers and history buffs.

 Ride the cable car up the mountain to see Yongquan Temple, often called the Crown of Buddhist Temples in Fujian.
 The temple has more than 1,300 years of history behind it as well as an intricate complex filled with history and surprises.

 After seeing the temple, you can take the cable car back down the mountain or hike down.

-It will take you around an hour to hike down and you’ll need a guide to truly appreciate the folk legends carved into rocks along the way.
+It will take you around an hour to hike down.
+You’d probably need a guide to truly appreciate the folk legends carved into the rocks along the way.